 Lateral Thinking with Withered Technology

-So you are starting a web comic, and if you want to go self-hosted, you will need a content management system to publish those comics.
+If you want to start a web comic, and self-host it, you will need a content management system to publish and manage all the comics episodes.
 There you have few options and WordPress is often the default solution.
 After testing a few comics plugins for WordPress, I felt the need for something simpler to use.
-Customization is nice, but I’d rather have less options if more specific ones.
+Customization is fine, but I’d rather have less options if more specific ones.
 So I tried to write a custom made theme for WordPress, at first only for the sake of learning.
 The result so far is Strip, a theme designed for https://silent-comics.com, released on GNU General Public License.

 My initial attempt, built with Bones, was an opportunity to learn Less CSS but didn’t go very far.
 The present theme is based on _s, and also borrows from Ryu.
 This is the learning by doing side of the project for me.
 Suggestions from actual developers, users and comics lovers are welcome @ hoa // at // silent-comics.com